Patch a project

 patch: some-project.patch

 From this point on, every dfetch update will fetch the upstream source and re-apply the patch on top.
-See Patch in the manifest reference for the full attribute syntax.
+You can test the round-trip immediately:

 Refreshing a patch